lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 Almost there, getting to the fonts:

-Download the Menlo fronts from my [BunsenLabs-Setup](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.fonts) repo and add this line to .vimrc:
+Download the [Menlo](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.fonts) fonts and add this line to .vimrc:

 - *set guifont=Menlo\ Regular:h18*